 Known as the third largest house in the world as well as the third most expensive, there are reasons behind why the most superlative adjectives fall short before Villa Leopolda.
 Owned by Russian billionaire Mikhail Prokhorov, this stunning property, located in the French Riviera between Monaco and Nice, in Cote d’Azur Region, has had a long list of former elite owners including Gianni and Marella Agnelli, Izaak and Dorothy J. Killam and Lily Safra, the wife of late Lebanese-Brazilian banker Edmund Safra.

-Tagged at an estimated value of USD 750 million (THB 24.6 billion approximately), this massive property has some of the most unthinkable features and amenities.
+Tagged at an estimated value of USD 750 million, this massive property has some of the most unthinkable features and amenities.
 Occupying an area of over 2 lakh square metres, Villa Leopolda has 11 bedrooms, 14 bathrooms, a commercial greenhouse, a helipad, an outdoor kitchen and one of the most gorgeous swimming pools you may have ever seen.
 It also featured as a principal shooting location in the 1995 Alfred Hitchcock movie To Catch A Thief.

 This heritage property derives its name from its first owner — King Leopold II of Belgium.
 It was later redesigned by American architect Ogden Codman Jr, who rendered a Neo-Palladian touch to the estate.